-The Americans with Disabilities Act (“ADA”) requires employers to reasonably accommodate the disabilities of their employees.
+The Americans with Disabilities Act (“ADA”) requires employers to have reasonable accommodations for employees with disabilities.
 The regulations outline a four-step interactive process that an employer must take to accommodate a disabled employee.

 Overview of the Accommodation Process

 First, the employer must review the employee’s job description and determine the essential duties.

 Next, both the employer and employee should sit down and determine what barriers currently exist for the employee to perform their job to his or her fullest.
 This will require the parties to review the employee’s limitations as well as abilities.
 This will help the parties determine what in the workplace will pose difficulties for the employee.

 Third, the employer, working with the individual with a disability, should identify a range of possible accommodations that have the potential to remove the difficulties, either in the work environment or job tasks, and which would allow the individual to perform the essential functions of the job.
 Engaging in an interactive process, through which the employer and employee work together to arrive at a reasonable accommodation, is likely the employer’s best means of avoiding liability for disability discrimination and the failure to reasonably accommodate a disabled employee.
 The interactive process leads to better decisions and creates immunity from damages in a claim of failure to reasonably accommodate.

 Fourth, having identified various possible accommodations, the employer should assess the effectiveness of each accommodation and the preference of the individual to be accommodated and then determine whether the various accommodations would pose an undue hardship upon the employer.